 During the academic year, you will meet with your case study team on a bi-weekly basis at minimum.
 These meetings typically take place during business hours or in the evenings, but meetings can also take place in the morning and occasionally on weekends.
 You will also be expected to attend bi-weekly professional development workshops that are hosted during the workday, in the evenings, and occasionally on weekends.
 In addition, students are also expected to attend regular performance coaching sessions with their team performance coach.
 The workload will increase as the primary research period begins in the winter term.
 This busy time period will overlap with your final exams and assignments in the winter term, so researchers will need to possess excellent time management skills.

 After primary data collection is complete, student researchers work with their team to write the case study report.
-The case study report will be written in the Spring and Summer of 2023.
-The report will be finalized in fall 2023.
+The case study report will be written in the Spring and Summer term (May – June).

-If permitted, fieldwork is expected to take place during April or May 2023, so researchers have to be willing to travel during those months.
-Fieldwork typically lasts 1-2 weeks.
+When permitted, fieldwork is expected to take place during April or May 2023, so researchers have to be willing to travel during those months.
+Fieldwork typically occurs for 1-2 weeks.

 I will be on exchange for a semester.
 Am I still eligible to apply?